metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Import-WinModule.md

 ```

 This example imports one of the core Windows PowerShell modules containing commands
-not natively available in PowerShell Core such as 'Get-EventLog'.
+not natively available in PowerShell Core such as "Get-EventLog".
 Only commands not already present in PowerShell Core will be imported.

 ### EXAMPLE 3